 Translation of the original:

 59-year-old Wavel Ramkalawan has often, indeed several times, tried to President of the Seychelles.
-Today on 25.10.2020 at about 7 o'clock Seychelles time in the morning, it was clear he will be the new and 5th Seychelles.
-President the Seychelles.
+Today on 25.10.2020 around 7 am Seychelles time in the morning, it was clear he will be the new and 5th President of Seychelles.

 It became apparent very early on that the mood of the electorate was calling for a new president for the Seychelles.
 Many weeks before there were frequent events of his party, the LDS (Linyon Democracy Seselwa) and one could see many flags on cars, flags on houses and people wearing T-shirts of the LDS, with the face of Wavel Ramkalawan.